microsoft/mu_pip_environment/README.rst

 Version History
 ===============

-vNext
+0.3.6-dev
 -----

-Main changes:
+Main Changes:

 - Documentation added for Omnicache tool

-Bug fixes:
+Bug Fixes:

+- Git submodules are now initialized correctly when using a reference.
+It was failing silently previously.

 0.3.5
 -----